BrightDev10-Cloud/BrightDev10-Cloud/README.md

 - 👋 Hi, I’m Abdulazeez
-- 👀 I’m interested in UX and Cloud/AI Engineering
+- 👀 I’m interested in UX Design and Cloud/AI Engineering
-- 🌱 I’m currently training for Cloud and AI Ops
+- 🌱 Diploma in CLoud Engineering from AltSchool, Nanodegree in AWS AI engineering from Udacity.
 - 💞️ I’m looking to collaborate on Cloud Engineering and AI projects
 - 📫 How to reach me brightdev10@outlook.com brightdev10@gmail.com
 - ⚡ Fun fact:I love football